Readmission

 • No decision will be made on your application until you have completed the required minimum of six academic credit hours with a “C” or better and an official college transcript has been received.

-• You must contact your former advisor, the dean of the school, or the program director to discuss which courses you should take for the above-mentioned six credit hours.
+• You must contact your former advisor, the dean of the school, or the program director or the academic advisement office to discuss which courses you should take for the above-mentioned six credit hours.

-• You should also discuss which semester (fall or spring) would be more appropriate for your circumstances.
+• You should also discuss which semester (fall or spring) would be more appropriate for your circumstances with the academic department.

 • You should consider retaking courses that you failed, to improve your overall GPA.